SKyletoft/mop_templates/MOP - Basic/README.md

     This should compile and start the program and break on entry into the main function

 To add additional source files, just add them to the `FILES` variable in `makefile`.
 Make sure all lines but the last one end with `\`.

+Users who prefer to use GDB directly in the terminal can copy in the .gdbinit file from the top level to automate loading and connecting to simserver